 - Man’s desire for material things is eternal; man is never fully satisfied and is following one goal after another.
 A man wants to achieve something that is God, and only he can provide lasting joy.
 External cravings take us away from our inner happiness and our inner heaven; they only give us false happiness.
 The lost inner heaven can be quickly returned by divine meditation.

-- Sri Yukteshwar Giri has taught the important lesson regarding the importance of Guru/Teacher in our life.
+- Sri Yukteshwar Giri has taught an important lesson regarding the importance of the Guru/Teacher in our life.
 He said to Paramahansa Yogananda,- I will be your friend internally now then whether your mental state is very good or not.
 If you make a mistake, I will still be your friend.
 At that point, you will need my friendship the most.
 Gurus are always with us (not physically but mentally and spiritually).
 The Gurus always extend a helping hand to us.
 He gives his disciples opportunities to progress by letting them ask questions.

 - Just as hunger has a real purpose, but not gluttony, in the same way, nature has created the tendency of sensual passion only for the promotion of species, not to awaken lust.
 Destroy your wrong desires right now; otherwise, they will stick with you in your soul and subtle form even after leaving this physical body.
 It may not be easy to control the desires of your body, but your mind should regularly keep on opposing.